-Johnson has received numerous accolades for his leadership, including being named 2021 Tennessee Superintendent of the Year and a 2020 Education Week Leader To Learn From.
-He was recognized as a Superintendent to Watch by the National School Public Relations Association, Outstanding Young Alumnus at Austin Peay, and Humanitarian of the Year for Alpha Kappa Alpha Sorority, Southeastern Region.
+His professional experience also includes roles as a teacher; school administrator; director of secondary schools; and chief academic officer.
+Johnson has received numerous accolades for his leadership, including being named one of four finalists for AASA National Superintendent of the Year in 2021, the 2021 Tennessee Superintendent of the Year, and a 2020 Education Week Leader To Learn From.
+In addition, he was recognized as a Superintendent to Watch by the National School Public Relations Association, Outstanding Young Alumnus at Austin Peay, and Humanitarian of the Year for Alpha Kappa Alpha Sorority, Southeastern Region.

-Johnson holds degrees from Austin Peay State University, Belmont University, and Trevecca University, where he earned his doctorate in educational leadership.
+Johnson currently serves as a Chiefs for Change chief in residence and provides coaching, advising, and thought partnership to fellow members of our network and participants in our Future Chiefs leadership development program.
+He holds degrees from Austin Peay State University, Belmont University, and Trevecca University, where he earned his doctorate in educational leadership.